nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ## Configuing Backtests

 Now that we have a trading strategy and data, we can run a backtest!
 Nautilus uses a `BacktestEngine` to configure and run backtests, and requires some setup.
-This may seem a little complex at first, but this is necessary for the correctness that Nautilus strives for.
+This may seem a little complex at first, however this is necessary for the correctness that Nautilus strives for.

 To configure a `BacktestEngine`, we create an instance of a `BacktestRunConfig`, configuring the following (minimal) aspects of the backtest:
 - `data` - The input data we would like to perform the backtest on
-- `venues` - the simulated venues (exchanges or brokers) available in the backtest
+- `venues` - The simulated venues (exchanges or brokers) available in the backtest
-- `strategies` - the strategy or strategies we would like to run for the backtest
+- `strategies` - The strategy or strategies we would like to run for the backtest

 There are many more configurable features which will be described later in the docs, for now this will get us up and running.
 <!-- #endregion -->